 ELSI Fellows

-Drew Blasco- 1st Year Postdoctoral Fellow
+Drew Blasco- Postdoctoral Fellow 2021-2023

-Sara Feldman- 2nd Year Predoctoral Fellow
+Sara Feldman- Predoctoral Fellow 2021-2022

 Sara Feldman is a current doctoral candidate at the University of Michigan School of Public Health.
-Sara earned her Master of Public Health degree from the University of Michigan School of Public Health in Health Behavior and Health Education in 2018.
+Sara earned her Master of Public Health degree from the University of Michigan School of Public Health in Health Behavior & Health Equity in 2018.
 She also has a Certificate in Injury Prevention through the University of Michigan School of Public Health and is working on completing a Certificate in Advanced Clinical Dementia Practice through the University of Michigan School of Social Work.
 Prior to attending the University of Michigan, Sara worked in domestic and international settings contributing to work in health education and promotion, disability education policy and advocacy, and case management for persons with disabilities.
 She earned her Bachelor of Science degree in Human Development and Family Studies from The Pennsylvania State University.

 Sara is vigorously interested in Alzheimer’s disease (AD), and with a keen interest in pre-clinical and early-stage disease (e.g., Mild Cognitive Impairment (MCI), mild AD).
-She is interested in the communication and disclosure of AD biomarker (e.g. amyloid, neurofibrillary tau tangles) and genetic (APOE, PSEN) information to persons at risk of AD and their family members.
+She is interested in the communication and disclosure of AD biomarker (e.g., amyloid, neurofibrillary tau tangles) and genetic (APOE, PSEN) information to persons at risk of AD and their family members.
 Additionally, with a strong focus on caregiver health and wellness, Sara seeks to understand the associated ethical, legal and social implications (ELSI) of AD genetic and biomarker information on family member pre-caregivers and caregivers of persons with pre-clinical AD and MCI who are at-risk of developing AD.
 The T32 fellowship has been instrumental in the development of her dissertation research plan, which will include both primary data collection and analysis of secondary data collected in the REVEAL trials.
 Her committee is chaired by Dr. Roberts and includes faculty mentor Prof. Uhlmann.

-Lynette Hammond Gerido- 1st Year Postdoctoral Fellow
+Lynette Hammond Gerido- Postdoctoral Fellow 2021-2023

-Katie Hendy- 3rd Year Postdoctoral Fellow
+Katie Hendy- Postdoctoral Fellow 2021-2022

 Dr. Katherine Hendy is a medical anthropologist and science studies scholar who uses ethnographic methods to investigate how biomedical knowledge produced in different settings--clinics, laboratories, and trials--is taken up by different groups of actors.
 Dr. Hendy has a Ph.D. from the University of California at Berkeley in sociocultural anthropology and a M.A. from the University of Chicago in the social sciences.
 Her doctoral research ethnographically followed the development of the drug MDMA—better known as the recreational drug “ecstasy”—as a treatment for posttraumatic stress disorder.
 Her research argues that the “outsider” status of MDMA-assisted therapy makes it a critical site for examining how claims about pharmaceutical safety and efficacy are produced and move between different experimental settings.
-Her dissertation and forthcoming publications track the development of a “documentary apparatus”--i.e. psychometric tests, protocols, and case report forms--that could transform New Age therapeutic techniques, embodied practices and subjective states into standardized, objective, bureaucratic evidence of MDMA’s efficacy and safety.
+Her dissertation and forthcoming publications track the development of a “documentary apparatus”--i.e., psychometric tests, protocols, and case report forms--that could transform New Age therapeutic techniques, embodied practices and subjective states into standardized, objective, bureaucratic evidence of MDMA’s efficacy and safety.

 As a postdoctoral trainee in the ELSI program, Dr. Hendy is building upon her expertise in the ethnography of drug use and studies of scientific practice, to develop an ethnographic project on the ethical, legal, and social implications of the use of pharmacogenomics (PGx) in psychiatry.
 PGx is a keystone of the Precision Health movement and has long promised to aid clinical decision making in order to lower adverse drug reactions and improve treatment outcomes.
-Private companies are increasing the availability of PGx tests for psychotropic medications through both direct to consumer platforms like 23andme and provider-guided tests such as Myriad Neuroscienc’s GeneSight.
+Private companies are increasing the availability of PGx tests for psychotropic medications through both direct to consumer platforms like 23andme and provider-guided tests such as Myriad Neuroscience’s GeneSight.
 However, little is currently known about how patients and providers integrate this information into clinical care, or about how PGx intersects with other discussions of the nature of mental illness.
 While widely available and supported by health care groups--Medicare, the Veteran’s Administration, and several major insurance providers--the utility of these tests is still debated within psychiatry.
 Dr. Hendy is developing an ethnographic study that would examine how patients and clinicians make decisions using an uncertain genomic test and how this genomic information intersects with larger discussions about the etiology of mental illness.
 To support this project, Dr. Hendy has successfully obtained funding through MICHR’s Postdoctoral Translational Scholars Program, mentored by faculty mentors Drs.
 Creary, Ellingrod, and Roberts.
 She is submitting a K99/R00 career development award application is June 2022 to the NHGRI ELSI program.

-Versha Pleasant- 1st Year Postdoctoral Fellow
+Versha Pleasant- Postdoctoral Fellow 2021-2022

 Past Fellows